-Reverse Osmosis Overview in Water Systems
+Reverse Osmosis Water Purification Systems

 Osmosis is a process common in biological systems.
 It results in water from a dilute solution that passes through a semi-permeable membrane into a more concentrated solution on the other side.
 Energy is released in the process.
 This is counterproductive to the requirements of desalination where we require the reverse to occur, i.e., we need fresh water to pass out of the concentrated solution and to accumulate on the other side of the membrane where we may collect and utilise it.
 A reversed process needs the input of energy.
 The process is called reverse osmosis, commonly abbreviated to R.O.

-Reverse osmosis achieves this separation of dissolved salts and impurities from water solutions using pressure exerted on a semi-permeable membrane.
+Reverse osmosis achieves separation of dissolved salts and impurities from water solutions using pressure exerted on a semi-permeable membrane.
 The passage of dissolved materials (solutes) through the membrane is resisted.
 The membrane materials� chemical structure though, allows the potable water to permeate through relatively easily.
 Salts along with other impurities that build up on the feed side of the membrane are continuously flushed away.
 This is a more concentrated solution called the Concentrate or Reject.
 The purified water called the Permeate is meanwhile drawn off for use.

 The diagram below shows a vessel with two compartments separated by a semipermeable membrane.
 On one side of the membrane, we have potable water or a very dilute solution.
 A more concentrated salt solution is on the other side.

 Through the semi permeable membrane, water will pass into the concentrated solution from the purer solution.
 The level will increase on the right and fall on the left.